 In what order are the children walking towards the tent?
-1st 1st 2nd Do you think Vusi has ever see n a Cape monitor (a leguaan) b efore?
+1st 1st 2nd Do you think Vusi has ever see n a Cape monitor (a leguaan) be efore?
 Why do you say so?
 Why does Vusi bump into Bon gi?
-Is Mr Mosoma afraid of reptiles Is Mr Mosoma afraid of reptiles?
+Is Mr Mosoma afraid of reptiles s?
 Why do you say so?
 How do we know the children are afraid of reptiles?
 How did the Cape monitor get into the tent?